ros-controls/ros_controllers/compliance_controller/README.md

 		roslaunch wrench_to_joint_vel_pub ur_compliance.launch

-You should see the robot start to move/twitch slightly.
 Push on the end-effector and the robot should move with you.
 You can also execute a trajectory, just like normal.

 ### Summary